wp-plugins/wp-forecast/readme.txt

 == Changelog ==

+= v2.7 (2010-01-22) =
+* added unit label to timeoffset field in admindialog
+* added selection dialog widget to let user choose which location to view
+* extended pulldown widget to use more than one pulldown widget per page
+* prevent wp-forecast.css from being deleted during automatic plugin update

 = v2.6 (2009-12-17) =
 * fixed wrong urlencoded link to weather forecast at accuweather
 * fixed undefined variable warning for $wp_forecast_pre_transport in wp-forecast.php